MethodicalAcceleratorDesign/MAD-NG/docs/source/mathfuncs.rst

 Generic MapFold-like Functions
 ------------------------------

 MapFold-like generic functions (also known as MapReduce) forward the call to the method of the same name from the first argument when the latter is not a :type:`number`.
-These functions are useful when used as high-order functions passed to methods :meth:`:map2()`, :meth:`:foldl()` (fold left) or :meth:`:foldr()` (fold right) of containers like vectors and matrices.
+These functions are useful when used as high-order functions passed to methods :func:`:map2()`, :func:`:foldl()` (fold left) or :func:`:foldr()` (fold right) of containers like vectors and matrices.

 ====================  ========================
 Functions             Return values